DSG-UniFE/CyberChain/README.md

 # CyberChain

-## Installation

-Work in progress...

-You can use [pyenv](https://github.com/pyenv/pyenv) for install a specific version of python.

 ## Create Fabric Network

 First of all you need to create cryptographic material (x509 certs and signing keys) for your various network actors modifying the crypto-config.yaml file and using the cryptogen tool to generate them.